 It's also important to note that these were my results.
 Your results may vary!

 Homage Essentials Hydrogen Peroxide Cleaners

 Let me pause just a minute and provide you, my wonderful, although probably scant, readers with full disclosure.
-I created Homage Essentials (formerly Pyoure), which is my baby - essentially my fourth child (the first two I birthed, and the third I married in 2003).
+I created Homage Essentials (formerly Pyoure), which is my baby.
 Homage Essentials was created out of thoughtful preparation, hope, and love.
 The way all babies should be brought into this world.

 Homage Essentials products are hydrogen peroxide based, and are what I used for my little experiment.
 I actually use Homage Essentials exclusively in my house for all of my cleaning needs.
 I really want you to try our products, not merely because it smells awesome, it only uses premium high-quality ingredients, it's non-toxic, safe around kids and pets, and our customers LOVE IT BECAUSE IT'S JUST A REALLY FREAKING AWESOME PRODUCT!
 No, none of this matters.
 I want you to try this product because it actually WORKS.
 And the proof is clearly seen in the unedited pictures above.

 So, now, you too can feel confident NOT using bleach, but using hydrogen peroxide throughout your home (or at least in your toilet)!